Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Introduction

 Even in the more extensively studied field of multirotor and fixed-wing aerial robots, only a few were able to demonstrate the required full capabilities.
 From the previously mentioned examples, \citet{Popek2018} only demonstrated the landing, while \citet{Sato2021} achieved repeated landing and take-off, however, utilising a simpler, solely passive attachment design.

 In this paper, we present a simple, energy-efficient and non-damaging perching framework for FWMAVs, allowing repeatable perching and take-off cycles during a mission.
-Building on a soft gripping mechanism developed in our previous research~\citep{Broers2022} and tested on a multirotor platform, we have devised and implemented a system that enables perching functionality on a representative medium-sized (100\,g\,-\,150\,g) tailless FWMAV platform (see Fig.~\ref{fig:outdoor_pic}).
+Building on a soft gripping linkage mechanism developed in our previous research~\citep{Broers2022} and tested on a multirotor platform, we have devised and implemented a system that enables perching functionality on a representative medium-sized (100\,g\,-\,150\,g) tailless FWMAV platform (see figure~\ref{fig:outdoor}).

 A central element of our framework is a new, adapted and improved design of the previously introduced soft gripper concept.
-Key advancements with respect to the original concept include an overhaul of the mechanical design, leading to significant weight reduction as well as increased capabilities and robustness.
-Finally, through an integration of the perching mechanism onto a flapping-wing system, extensive tests were conducted, demonstrating our approach's performance and viability, as well as establishing its operation envelope.
+Key advancements with respect to the original concept include an overhaul of the mechanical design and actuation system, leading to additional capabilities, achieving a full and repeatable perch cycle, as well as weight reductions and performance improvements.
+Furthermore, through an integration of the perching mechanism onto a flapping-wing system, extensive tests were conducted, demonstrating our approach's performance and viability, as well as establishing its operation envelope.

 Our main contributions towards furthering the capabilities of flapping-wing robots include the following: \begin{itemize} \item Design of a lightweight perching system suitable for small- to medium-sized tailless FWMAVs, which had not been achieved previously. \item Demonstration of the complete sequence of landing, perching, and take-off in a free-flight environment; and validation of the robustness and reliability of the concept through repeated consecutive flight tests.
-The successful display of a take-off from a perched position, in particular, is frequently neglected in other studies (e.g. \citep{Popek2018, Zufferey2022}). \item Analysis of data from comprehensive flight and gripping tests of an integrated system to help improve gripper-based perching systems and provide data on a realistic performance envelope. \end{itemize}
+The successful display of a take-off from a perched position, in particular, is frequently neglected in other studies (e.g. in \citet{Popek2018}). \item Analysis of data from comprehensive flight and gripping tests of an integrated system to help improve gripper-based perching systems and determine a realistic performance envelope. \end{itemize}